paluh/purescript-solder/README.md

 # purescript-s~~m~~odler

-A simple, experimental expression DLS to make HTML templating fast.
+A simple, experimental expression based DLS which should render HTML fast.